13-nate/Pizza-Saver/Deliverables/README.md

 	     - Must store best score for each possible game configuration and display the best score for the current configuration while playing the game.

-We had a very long graph We only inclu
+We had a very long graph so included all the images just in case that is what you required.